Healthcare11 min read

 • Weekend block (3-4 hours):

-• Maximum 3 attempts in a 12-month period
+• Maximum 3 attempts in any 12-month period.

 Free NPTE Resources on This Site

-Use all three together for best results: questions for test logic, guide for depth, flashcards for retention.
+Use all three together: questions for test logic, the guide for depth, and flashcards for retention.

 Official Sources